quinnkeast/product-language-framework/docs/references.md

 order: 07
 ---

-This guide is based on several other resources, including:
+This guide is based a variety of resources and experiences.
+Some specific resources that served as a source of inspiration:

 - [Mailchimp Content Style Guide](https://styleguide.mailchimp.com/)
 - [Shopify Polaris](https://polaris.shopify.com/)